 Based on HydroCAD modeling conducted by the consultant, the project could reduce the peak flow of the 1-year, 24-hour storm event by 56%, from 6.01 cubic feet per second (cfs) to 2.64 cfs.

-Construction is currently scheduled for 2019.
+Construction is currently anticipated for the 2019-2020 construction season.

 This project has received funding support from the Transportation Alternatives Grant Program administered by VTrans.
 The remaining project costs will be paid using stormwater utility capital project funding.